Are you a theater artist looking for a unique experience? Here’s how to become part of our company.

 - They have audience connection.
 We’re big on meta theater.
 Our audience can see us, and we can see them seeing us.
 Our plays may or may not include direct address or audience interaction, but they always are aware of the audience’s presence.

 - They explore challenging topics in a way that experiments with form.
-We’ll probably never do a play that is explicitly “about” some political issue.
 We’re not a didactic theater.
-But we do plays where the “abouts” are core determiners of what unfolds.
+We do plays where the “abouts” are core determiners of what unfolds.
 Bonus points if the “abouts” are represented in surprising and innovative ways.
+“Tell the truth / but tell it slant,” if you know what we mean.

 - They respond to place.
 This doesn’t mean that they’re set in the Shenandoah Valley.
 But they are in conversation with the landscape, the elements, and the community where we are situated.